 Project MUSE was launched in 1995 by the Johns Hopkins University Press, in collaboration with the Milton S. Eisenhower Library at Johns Hopkins University, to offer the full text of JHUP scholarly journals via web.
 In 1999, Muse expanded to become a partnership of not-for-profit publishers.

 - Subjects covered:

 - Music Therapy

 - Subject guides:

-Additional Access: Some books and journals on this platform have been made open access during the COVID-19 crisis, until May 31.
+Additional Access: Some books and journals on this platform have been made open access during the COVID-19 crisis, until Sunday, May 31 to Tuesday, June 30, 2020, depending on the publisher..
 Search and look for the "OA" symbol.
 Or go to their Open Access browsing page.
 Many of these titles are also discoverable through Omni.